 Conditions that require Laser therapy for dogs

-Laser therapy can be used to treat the pain of different origins for dogs.
+Laser therapy for dogs can be used to treat the pain of different origins for dogs.
 A few of the conditions where laser therapy is required in dogs include:

 - Back pain